wehlutyk/thesis/content/3-gistr-4-results.md

 ![POS susceptibility to being replaced or deleted, and to replacing or being inserted.
 The top panel shows the proportions of POS categories observed in utterances overall ($s_{POS}^0$), in replaced and deleted words in parent utterances ($s_{POS}^-$) and in replacing and inserted words in child utterances ($s_{POS}^+$).
 The bottom panel shows susceptibilities, that is the ratio of $s_{POS}^-$ and $s_{POS}^+$ to $s_{POS}^0$.
-95% asymptotic confidence intervals are shown in grey (Goodman-based multinomial proportions).
+95% asymptotic confidence intervals are shown in grey (Goodman-based multinomial proportions, considering each transformation as an independent measure).
 POS tags are from the Universal Dependencies tag set.
 ](images/gistr-computed/exp_3/pos-suscept-rplinsdel.png){#fig:gistr-suscept-pos width=75%}